BishopFox/bfinject/README.md

   test       - Inject a simple .dylib to make an entry in the console log iSpy       - Inject iSpy.
 Browse to http://<DEVICE_IP>:31337/
 ```

+## Decrypt App Store apps
-* For example, this will decrypt a running app with PID 802:
+Here's an example decrypting the app running with PID 802:

 ```
 -bash-3.2# pwd
 /var/bfinject